 Before we look at the specific tactics you can use to re-engage customers, there’s something important to note.
 Customer re-engagement is much easier and more effective when your brand is regularly collecting customer contact information.

 Customer contact information is essential to re-engagement plans because it allows you to have a communication line with your existing customers.
-Without an email address or phone number, it’s difficult to get back in front of your past customers.
+Without an email address or phone number, it’s difficult to get your messaging back in front of your past customers.
 So always start your re-engagement strategy with a plan to collect customer contact information.
 You can do that by:

 - Creating a customer database.

 - Offering access to Interactive Kiosks where they can input their information.

 - Collecting phone numbers or email addresses at check-out.

 - Using free in-store WiFi to collect contact info.